Download & Other Tools

 - Key Reports

-- Building A Grad Nation, 2014, Civic Enterprises, Johns Hopkins University, America’s Promise Alliance, & Alliance for Excellent Education
+- Building a Grad Nation: Data Brief Overview of 2013-14 High School Graduation Rates, 2016, Civic Enterprises, the Everyone Graduates Center at Johns Hopkins University, the America’s Promise Alliance, and the Alliance for Excellent Education

-- In and Beyond Schools: Putting More Youth on the Path to Success with Integrated Support, 4/2014, Jobs for the Future
+- In and Beyond Schools: Putting More Youth on the Path to Success with Integrated Support, 2014, Jobs for the Future & California Advancement Project, Bayerl, K., et al.

 - County/Regional Reports